Apollo99-Games/Rigidbody-Network-Prediction-and-Reconciliation-for-Unity-NGO/README.md

 # Setting up the StatePayload for the Cube:
 This is the final state the server will send to the client to ensure they are synced.
 The methods required here are the same as the input method.
-Here is an example of a state, as we are syncing a rigid body we need send over the velocity and angular velocity to the client:
+Here is an example of a state: as we are syncing a rigid body, we need to send over the velocity and angular velocity to the client:
 ```cs
 public struct BoxStatePayload: IPayLoad
 {